aws-samples/aws-iot-smart-wastebin-solution/README.md

 #### Prerequisites

-To deploy the solution, you will require an AWS account.
+To deploy the solution, you need an AWS account.
 If you don’t already have an AWS account, create one at <https://aws.amazon.com> by following the on-screen instructions.
 Your access to the AWS account must have IAM permissions to launch AWS CloudFormation templates that create IAM roles.